liachmodded/UHC-Reloaded/README.md

 I am willing to accept suggestions and bug-reports which are helpful for this mod.

-(Actually I dont know what I should say here)
+(Actually I don't know what I should say here)

+# Contribution
+Feel free to contribute, as long as you believe that your code better than mine.

+For contributer list, see [this] (https://github.com/3TUSK/UHC-Reload/graphs/contributors)

+I Appreciate everyone in that list!